 NIHL is a complex disease that results from occupational or recreational noise exposure, coupled with other risk factors.
 These include environmental exposure (fireworks, loud music, gunfire, sirens), ototoxic medications (drugs that cause hearing-related side effects), and genetic risk factors.
 The latter is believed to play a role in NIHL susceptibility, because multiple studies have shown individuals exposed to the same or similar occupational noise exposure don’t suffer the same hearing loss.

 A 2019 study identified 14 genetic variations called single nucleotide polymorphisms in 10 different genes linked to a risk of NIHL.
 These findings suggest that genetic susceptibility plays an important role in NIHL incidence, and that this information should be used as one method of identifying individuals at higher genetic risk.

 Think of decibels (db) in the same way as inches, except they’re a unit of sound measure rather than a unit of distance.
 If you learned about inches as a young child, it’s easy to relate to this measurement in everyday situations.
 But unless you work in an audio-related industry, you’re probably not thinking in dB.

-At the maximum volume level of 105–110 dB, personal listening devices, extremely loud radios, stereos, or televisions, and loud entertainment venues (e.g. nightclubs, bars, and rock concerts) can cause hearing los s in less than five minutes.
+At the maximum volume level of 105-110 dB, personal listening devices, extremely loud radios, stereos, televisions, and loud entertainment venues (e.g. nightclubs, bars, and rock concerts) can cause hearing loss in less than 5 minutes.